-At the southernmost part of India is located the town of Kanyakumari, where India concludes its boundaries, almost gracefully, surrounded by the mighty and endless Arabian Sea, the Indian Ocean, and the Bay of Bengal – from all its directions.
+At the southernmost part of India is located the town of Kanyakumari, where India concludes its boundaries, almost gracefully, surrounded by the mighty Arabian Sea, the Indian Ocean, and the Bay of Bengal – from all its directions.

 Here, life in Kanyakumari in a day, for tourists and locals, alike:

 5:50AM The city wakes up, as dawn starts breaking over the horizon, shell pink and faintly gold.

 8:00AM A bunch of tourist figuring their way in Devi Kanya Kumari Temple – looking a bit confused.

 9:00AM Little boy chasing his dreams, or perhaps shaping them, by taking inspiration from the majestic and the endless sea.